minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 - After every file edit, review for:
   - Redundant/duplicate code or sections
   - All `#include` directives grouped at the very top of the file, before any namespace or code
+  - All required `#include` directives for any types, functions, or macros used in the file are present (no missing includes)
   - No empty or redundant namespace blocks (e.g., `namespace foo {}`)
   - Proper function/class placement and organization
   - Consistent formatting and project style